vikingeducation/project_danebook/README.md

 * Search for users using the search bar at the top
 * Post on either your own or your friends walls
 * Upload photos to your account and update your profile or cover photos
-* Like and comment on your friend's posts.
+* Like and comment on your friend's posts
 * Update your profile
 * View your friends and photos